We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Most stylish weighted blanket for kids: Bearaby Nappling

-- Best weighted blanket for older kids: Mosaic Coolmax Weighted Blanket
+- Best weighted blanket for older kids: Baloo The Mini Weighted Blanket

-If your toddler or teen struggles with sleep issues, you’re likely desperate to find a solution.
+If your toddler or teen has sleep issues, you may be desperate to find a solution.
 (Let’s face it: If they’re not sleeping, you probably aren’t either.)
-Lack of sleep can have negative effects on your child, which in turn affects the whole family.
+Lack of sleep can have negative effects on your child, which can affect the whole family.

-Now, with the explosion of weighted blankets on the market — designed for both children and adults — many are finding they may enhance sleep.
+Now, with the explosion of weighted blankets on the market — designed for both children and adults — many people are finding they enhance sleep.

-Weighted blankets are exactly what they sound like — blankets that are intentionally made to be heavier than your average blanket.
-They may be made of an extra heavy, thick woven fabric, or filled with rice, glass beads, or poly pellets.
+Weighted blankets are exactly what they sound like: blankets intentionally made to be heavier than an average one.
+They may be made of an extra heavy, thick woven fabric or filled with rice, glass beads, or poly pellets to give them heft.

 Weighted blankets come in a variety of sizes, and it’s important to pick the right weight for your child (more on this below).